fernandoPalluzzi/morphonode/README.md

 # Getting help

-Tutorial and further information about the Morphonode project is available a the [**Morphonode Predictive Model**](https://github.com/Morphonodepredictivemodel) website.
+Tutorials and further information about the Morphonode project are available a the [**Morphonode Predictive Model**](https://github.com/Morphonodepredictivemodel) website.